tradingstrategy-ai/docs/source/programming/market-data/good-trading-pairs.rst

 - Many DeFi tokens suffer for starups issues.
 80% of startups die young.

-- :term:`MEV` and other bots cause large wicks in candles, because they can do arbitrary size trades without fear of loss
+- :term:`MEV` and other bots cause large wicks in candles, because they can do arbitrary size trades without fear of loss.

-- Pairs trade do not trade against a stablecoin, but a volatile cryptocurrency :term:`quote token`
+- Pairs trade do not trade against a stablecoin, but a volatile cryptocurrency :term:`quote token`.

+- DeFi markets contain :term:`rug pulls <rug pull>`, and especially :term:`honey pots <honey pot>` designed to scam :term:`trading algorithms <trading algorithm>` with fake volume and manipulated tokens.

 Good DeFi trading pairs
 -----------------------